Hitata/good-night/README.md

     - if clockin_at, clockout_at is not recorded return sleep_time to not show.
     - if a date is not recorded it will still display.
 Always show 7 days.

+* Add GET /users/:id/last_week_order_sleep_time
+    - use sql `age` to calculate sleep_time
+    - remove group by since its not nessary
+    - order by sleep_time straight from sql
+    - rspec

 ## Todo
 - Add time_zone to user.
 - better clockin clockout responses
 - rspec for last_week_sleeps in GET /users
+- calculate sleep_time and save to `sleeps.sleep_time`